explorable-viz/esop2025/author-response/popl2025/response.md

 - Clarify novelty in relation to prior work in database provenance and brushing and linking over provenance graphs (Reviewer D, C1)

-### Sections 3 and 4 (Graph Semantics and Analysis Algorithms)
+### Sections 3 and 4 (Graph Semantics and Conjugate Operators over Graphs)

 - Move Section 4 (Graph Semantics) so it immediately follows Section 2 (Overview), and provide richer examples to give better intuition for graph semantics (Reviewer A, C1)
-- Streamline Section 3 (Conjugate Operators over Graphs) to simplify presentation (Reviewer C, C1)
+- Streamline Section 3 (Conjugate Operators over Graphs) to simplify presentation (Reviewer C, C1 and Reviewer A, C2)

 ### Sections 6 (Related Work)